eliranbi/MadridLabDocumentation/workbooks/Lab5/README.md

 ##Steps
 ### Create the adapter

->Note:  In previous versions of MFP, you had to create BackEnd project first, before you coul'd create an adapter, Starting v8.0 you don't need to create a back-end project in order to create an adapter.
+>Note:  In previous versions of MFP, you had to create BackEnd project first, before you could create an adapter, Starting v8.0 you don't need to create a back-end project in order to create an adapter.

-1. Create new folder called AdapterServices in paralel to your IBMEmployeeApp folder
+1. Create new folder called AdapterServices in parallel to your IBMEmployeeApp folder

         cd ..
         mkdir AdapterServices